richardshuai/atomworks-caliby/README.md

 - **assemblies** — Built biological assemblies (each are their own `AtomArrayStack`)
 - **metadata** — Experimental and source information

-See [usage examples](https://baker-laboratory.github.io/atomworks-dev/latest/auto_examples/) for more details.
+See [usage examples](https://baker-laboratory.github.io/atomworks-dev/latest/auto_examples/) for more examples of the use of `parse()`.
+All of the provided examples make use of this method.
+See [API reference documentation](https://rosettacommons.github.io/atomworks/latest/io/parser.html) for more information on this method.

 If you just want to load a file, you can use the `load_any` function: